- (2016). Anarchism, education and compromise: Voices from montevideo. Afterall. 118-125.

-Szefer Karlsen was Director of Hordaland Art Centre in Bergen, Norway (2008–14).
-In addition to series of exhibitions and seminars for the Hordaland Art Centre, as well as further developing its residency programme.
-Their curatorial practice is international, and spans museums and non-profit organisations such as Stavanger Art Museum (2021–2022); FUTURA – centre for contemporary art, Prague (2015); Performa 13, NYC (2013); Bergen Art Museum, Bergen (2011); UKS, Oslo (2007).
+During Szefer Karlsen’s tenure as Director of Hordaland Art Centre they curated a number of exhibitions, focused on discursive programming, established Bergen’s first bookshop for art and theory, as well as further developed its residency programme.
+Their curatorial practice is international, and spans museums and non-profit organisations such as Stavanger Art Museum (2021–2022); FUTURA – centre for contemporary art, Prague (2015); Performa 13, NYC (2013); Bergen Art Museum, Bergen (2011); UKS and Oslo Kunstforening, Oslo (2007).

 Szefer Karlsen was curator for The Norwegian Sculpture Biennale 2015 entitled Art Belongs to Those Who See it at the Vigeland Museum in Oslo; curator for Lofoten International Art Festival – LIAF 2013 (with Bassam el Baroni and Eva González-Sancho) entitled Just what is it that makes today so familiar, so uneasy? and Associate Curator for Research and Encounters for Biennale Bénin 2012 – Inventer le monde: l’artiste citoyen (artistic director: Abdellah Karroum.
 Associate Curators: Didier Houenoude, Olivier Marboeuf and Claire Tancons).

 Szefer Karlsen was series editor for Dublett (Hordaland Art Centre, 2013-2015) and edited the third anthology in Open Edition's Occasional Table-series titled Self-Organised with Stine Hebert (Open Editions/Hordaland Art Centre 2013).
-They edited the monograph IL10 on the works of Ingrid Lønningdal, as well as edited Collected art criticisms by Erlend Hammer (Ctrl+Z Publishing, 2008) and co-edited Lokalisert/Localised with Arne Skaug Olsen and Morten Kvamme (Ctrl+Z Publishing, 2009) commissioned in relation to Bergen Biennial Conference.
+They edited the monograph IL10 on the works of Ingrid Lønningdal, as well as Collected art criticisms by Erlend Hammer (Ctrl+Z Publishing, 2008) and co-edited Lokalisert/Localised with Arne Skaug Olsen and Morten Kvamme (Ctrl+Z Publishing, 2009) commissioned in relation to Bergen Biennial Conference.

-Szefer Karlsen has conceived of several seminars and lecture series, expressing interests in artistic and curatorial collaborations as well as developing the language that surrounds art productions of today, linguistically, spatially and structurally.
-Szefer Karlsen has taken on a number of positions of trust within the Norwegian art context and is increasingly invited to speak on contemporary art at home as well as internationally.
-Exhibitions curated and publication projects edited by Szefer Karlsen will generally host an international roster of artists and other contributors.
+Szefer Karlsen has conceived of several exhibitions, conferences, seminars and lecture series, expressing interests in artistic and curatorial collaborations as well as developing the language that surrounds art productions of today, linguistically, spatially and structurally.
+Szefer Karlsen has taken on a number of positions of trust within the Norwegian art context and is often invited to speak on contemporary art and curatorial practice at home as well as internationally.
+Exhibitions and conferences curated and publication projects edited by Szefer Karlsen will generally host an international roster of artists, curators and other contributors.